(Want to receive more corruption report updates? Subscribe here!)

 - European Commission: EU Anti-Corruption Report - Belgium 2014.

-- Populi Vox Belgica: Het Manifest, 18 April 2014.
+- Populi Vox Belgica: Het Manifest, 18 April 2014 (in Dutch).

 - RICS: 'Tackling Corruption in the Real Estate Sector', 6 February 2014.

-- European Commission: Eurobarometer Special Surveys 2013.
+- European Commission: Eurobarometer Special Surveys 2014.

 - Transparency International: National Integrity System Assessments - Belgium 2012.